LorenzoDallaglio/highliner-seq2seq/checklist.md

 ## STEP 2: Extract inlined snippets
 - [V] Locate inlining in each binary (implement tool to)
 - [V] List methods names to extract
-- []  Filter inlining instances by method name
+- [V]  Filter inlining instances by method name
 - [V] Extract basic blocks and addresses for each instance (implement tool to)
 - [V] Extract asm snippets for each instance (implement tool to)